 - Multiply your Benefit-in-Kind amount by your personal tax rate.
 This result is what you will pay annually in tax for your company car

 And that’s how you calculate your company car tax.
 Here’s an example of the calculation in action to make things less terrible;

-It should be noted that most workers receive a tax-free allowance of £11,000 (April 2016/2017 tax year), although this can be affected by personal financial circumstances.
-Since we first published this article it has been announced that the BIK rates are changing, and that there will be new bands for low emission and ultra-low emission vehicles.
-We have provided a table below so you can see the changes for the coming tax year (April 2017).
+It should be noted that most workers receive a tax-free allowance of £12,750 (April 2021/2022 tax year), although this can be affected by personal financial circumstances.
+Since we first published this article it has been announced that the BIK rates are changing and that there will be new bands for low emission and ultra-low emission vehicles.

 It’s also important to note that the type of car you’ve decided to lease can greatly affect this price comparison.
 For example;

 Say you wanted to lease a Range Rover through the business.
 You could end up paying over £1000 a month in tax.
 With a car like that, you would be much better off doing it privately.
 However, as I said, I’m not an expert so I won’t give you advice on the specifics, it would be a good idea to talk to an accountant.

 Who pays for Company Car Tax?